bigwiv/Biopython-cn/en/chr03.rst

 .. code:: python

     >>> my_seq[::-1]
-    Seq('CGCTAAAAGCTAGGATATATCCGGGTAGCTAG', IUPACUnambiguousDNA())
+    Seq('CGCTAAAAGCTAGGATATATCCGGGTAGCTAG')

-In all of these operations, the alphabet property is maintained.
-This is very useful in case you accidentally end up trying to do something weird like take the (reverse)complement of a protein sequence:
+If you do accidentally end up trying to do something weird like taking the (reverse)complement of a protein sequence, the results are biologically meaningless:

 .. code:: python

     >>> from Bio.Seq import Seq
-    >>> from Bio.Alphabet import IUPAC
-    >>> protein_seq = Seq("EVRNAK", IUPAC.protein)
+    >>> protein_seq = Seq("EVRNAK")
     >>> protein_seq.complement()
-    Traceback (most recent call last):
-    ...
-    ValueError: Proteins do not have complements!
+    Seq('EBYNTM')

+Here the letter “E” is not a valid IUPAC ambiguity code for nucleotides, so was not complemented.
+However, “V” means “A”, “C” or “G” and has complement “B“, and so on.

 The example in Section \ `5.5.3 <#sec:SeqIO-reverse-complement>`__
 combines the ``Seq`` object’s reverse complement method with ``Bio.SeqIO`` for sequence input/output.

-3.8  Transcription
+3.7  Transcription
 ------------------

 Before talking about transcription, I want to try and clarify the strand